danfuzz/samizdat/README.md

 Plan of attack
 --------------

-* `interface/sam-data.h` &mdash; public interface to Samizdat data model
+* `interface/sam-data.h` &mdash; Public interface to Samizdat data model

   Written in C.

-* `interface/sam-exec.h` &mdash; public interface to Samizdat execution model.
+* `interface/sam-exec.h` &mdash; Public interface to Samizdat execution model.

   Written in C.

-* `libsam-data-0` &mdash; data structure C library, "minimal" edition.
+* `libsam-data-0` &mdash; Data structure C library, "minimal" edition.

   Has functions to (a) build up low-layer data values piece by piece, and (b) dump C code based on such data values to recreate them using